 To the best of the authors’ knowledge, not only in the field of wind power, but also in the field of energy, probability distribution is the first time to be embedded into the training process of deep-learning model as domain knowledge.
 In the previous research, the knowledge embedded is generally the deterministic formula information.
 Adding probability distribution to the training process of deep-learning model broadens the scope of knowledge embedding, which makes some weakly related or uncertain knowledge can assist training.
+However, adding probability distributions to models poses certain challenges, such as ensuring the differentiability of models after distribution embedding and measuring the similarity between distributions.
 This method can also be easily applied to other problems in the energy field.

 The contribution of this study is three-fold:

 (1) This study proposes an accurate and robust theory-guided model for wind power forecasting.

-(2) This study firstly embeds the knowledge of wind power probability distribution into the training process of deep-learning model, and this is also the first time to embed probability distribution information into the deep-learning model in the energy field.
+(2) This study firstly presents the exploration of introducing probability distribution constraints in deep learning models and embedding the probability distribution of wind power curves into the wind power forecasting model in the energy field.

 (3) This study uses the kernel density estimation method to calculate the wind power curve, and uses JS divergence to calculate the distance between the wind power distributions.
 This process ensures that the calculation graph of the deep-learning model is derivable.

 Methodology